 - Advocate that all healthcare AI systems be transparent, reproducible, and be trusted by both health care providers and patients.

 - Advocate for the primacy of the patient-physician relationship when developing and implementing health care AI systems.

-GLOSSARY OF TERMS USED IN HEALTH CARE AUGMENTED INTELLIGENCE
+APPENDIX: GLOSSARY OF TERMS USED IN HEALTH CARE AUGMENTED INTELLIGENCE

 Algorithm is a set of detailed, ordered instructions that are followed by a computer to solve a mathematical problem or to complete a computer process.

 Artificial intelligence consists of a host of computational methods used to produce systems that perform tasks which exhibit intelligent behavior that is indistinguishable from human behavior.

 Augmented intelligence (AI) is a conceptualization of artificial intelligence that focuses on artificial intelligence’s assistive role, emphasizing that its design enhances human intelligence rather than replaces it.

 Computer vision is an interdisciplinary scientific field that deals with how computers can be made to gain high-level understanding from digital images or videos and seeks to automate tasks that the human visual system can do.

 Data mining is an interdisciplinary subfield of computer science and statistics whose overall goal is to extract information (with intelligent methods) from a data set and transform the information into a comprehensible structure for further use.